Site Map enter code:

 Chart S.32t: Recent Welfare Spending as Pct GDP

 Viewed from a GDP perspective, overall welfare spending increased sharply from 4.6 percent GDP in 2007 to 7.2 percent GDP in 2010.
 In the trough of the Great Recession Other Welfare hit 4.5 percent GDP.
-But in the recovery since 2010 Other Welfare spending has steadily decreased to an estimated 2.3 percent GDP in 2017.
-Since 2015 Medicaid spending has remained steady at 3 percent GDP.
-In 2023 Medicaid spending was -0.1 percent GDP and Other Welfare was 2.2 percent GDP.
+But in the recovery since 2010 Other Welfare spending has steadily decreased to an estimated 2.2 percent GDP in 2019 and Medicaid spending has remained steady at 3 percent GDP.

 See also Welfare Spending History.